syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

 **Syncfusion integration**

-The project will configure with the required NuGet packages, style, namespaces, and services when adding the Syncfusion component.
+The project will configure with the required NuGet packages, style, namespaces, and services when adding the Syncfusion control.

 **NuGet Packages**

-The corresponding component NuGet packages will be added as NuGet references.
+The corresponding control NuGet packages will be added as NuGet references.

 > The installed Syncfusion extension version of a NuGet package will be added as a reference entry if there is no internet connection.
 You have to restore the NuGet packages when the internet becomes available.